thorsten23/hubzilla/doc/member/guide/channels.md

 To move a channel simply make an export of your desired channel and import the channel to your new hub or use the import via network.
 Before you start to import you can enable the option to move the channel.
 Thereby your old channel and all clones of it will be disabled.

-**TODO** What's the intention behind this move channel?
-This is not an optimal setting for many reasons but is provided to allow compatibility with other networks such as Diaspora when they finally allow a "move channel" sometime in the next year or three.
-When this is supported on their end moving a channel will also preserve any Diaspora connections.

 It is not possible to preserve connections on other networks from other locations currently.

 ## Remove a channel